amirbawab/dotfiles/arch/Readme.md

 ```
 * I3 config files can be found under https://github.com/amirbawab/dotfiles/tree/master/.config
 * Install font-awesome byt downloading the latest tar (e.g. https://github.com/FortAwesome/Font-Awesome/releases) and moving the font/fontawesome-webfont.ttf file ttf to ~./fonts (create dir if not there)
+* If LXDM is used, then add `xrandr --output HDMI2 --right-of eDP1` to /etc/lxdm/PostLogin.
+Run xrandr for exact values of HDMI2 and eDP1.

 #### Terminal emulator
 urxvt (recommended) or xterm